laurent22/joplin/readme/gsoc2021/ideas.md

 ## 5. Paste special

 A plugin that will allow pasting special text into Joplin and have it converted to Markdown.
 For example, paste an Excel or CSV table, and have it converted to a Markdown table.
 Paste some HTML or PDF text and again have it converted to formatted Markdown.
-This could be one plugin, or a collection of plugins, one for eadch "paste special" operation.
+This could be one plugin, or a collection of plugins, one for each "paste special" operation.

 Expected Outcome: One or more plugins that allow pasting special text.